artificialintelligencecolombia/ms_power_bi_24/01_harnessing_data/05_intro_data_transformation/data_cleaning_transformation.md

 Cleaning data can be at the source or in power bi.

 ### Data Transformation
+It is the process of converting raw data into a more meaningful and usable format.
-Involves altering the struucture, formats or values of the data to make it more suitable for analysis.
+Involves altering the structure, formats or values of the data to make it more suitable for analysis.
+- Remove duplicates
+- Filling missing values
+- Consistent formatting
 - Aggregate data
 - Converting data types
 - Normalizing values